Patterns in Photography: A Complete Guide

 The staggering of cymbals and drums prompts one of the five senses: hearing.

-We obviously can’t convey sound through a still image, hence why patterned photography is so important for the senses and to add depth.
+We obviously can’t convey sound through a still image, which is why patterned photography is so important for the senses and for adding depth.

 Visually, the slight motion blur of the drummer’s hands and drumsticks elicits a crisp sound, while the cylinder engravings show clearly what the instrument is.

-The photo above does not have leading lines that guide the eye like geometric, it has repeated cylinders that allow quicker identification instead.
+The photo above does not have leading lines that guide the eye like geometric ones; instead, it has repeated cylinders that allow quicker identification.

 How to Photograph Irregular Patterns